Surf-NeRF: Surface Regularised Neural Radiance Fields: Conclusion

 \section{Conclusion}

-We have proposed Surf-NeRF, a novel regularisation approach and four novel physically derived regularisers, and shown these to improve geometry in a NeRF by curriculum learning towards a surface light field model.
-This ensures consistency of density and normals on geometry in the volume, in addition to a physics-inspired regularisation on view-dependent appearance.
-This enables a NeRF to adjust geometric structure during training without greatly sacrificing visual fidelity, demonstrating qualitatively improved continuity of geometry, with improvements of up to 14.4\% in normals and 6.7\% in disparity.
+We have proposed Surf-NeRF, a novel regularisation approach with four physically derived regularisation terms and a lattice hash encoding, and shown these to improve geometry in a NeRF by curriculum learning towards a surface light field model.
+This ensures smoothly varying surface normals and geometry with more realistic Lambertian and view-dependent appearance.
+This enables a NeRF to adjust geometric structure without greatly sacrificing visual fidelity, improving accuracy of up to 27.8\% in normals and 6.7\% in disparity.
+This work is a key step towards better radiance-based representations for geometry critical tasks. {